respectable-citizen/satellite-downloader/README.md

 Did you pump up the number of threads like a power-hungry caveman?
 The API endpoint we are using limits the number of active connections, so too many threads will start throwing EADDRINUSE errors.
 Still broken?
 Make an issue or something.

-## How is this useful?
-Okok bear with me here.
-What if you stitch all the images together to make a giant image of the Earth which you can zoom in on to literally some random guys house?
-Oh?
-You need 600GB of RAM to load the image?

-Ok, how about this.
-Put all the images onto a Raspberry Pi or something and code a fancy flight system that will show where you are above the image, uh, and stuff.
-Imagine how jealous all the cannibals will be when they see you zooming around the skies after society collapses.
-Just, make it run on hydrogen or something so they don't kill you for using oil.

 ## How do I convert tile coordinates to actual coordinates?
 https://developers.google.com/maps/documentation/javascript/coordinates

 https://stackoverflow.com/questions/23457916/how-to-get-latitude-and-longitude-bounds-from-google-maps-x-y-and-zoom-parameter

-## What the fuck?
-¯\\\_(ツ)_/¯